 The Junior River Rangers program is an exciting new program modeled after the Junior Rangers program found in many national parks.
 The Sudbury, Assabet and Concord Rivers is the first of two Wild and Scenic river systems in the country to have this type of program.
 The program provides a colorful activity booklet to guide children through a number of activities that teach about Wild and Scenic Rivers, the rivers’ special values, and how to protect and care for rivers.
 Activities require some hands-on exploring of the river banks and the animals that live there.
 Although geared for children aged 8-12 years old, all youth are encouraged to participate.
 Once the booklet is completed and reviewed by a ranger, a special badge will be presented to the new Junior River Ranger.
 Booklets will be available at OARS’ Water Wise Workshops and OARS office, Minute Man National Historical Park Visitor Centers in Concord, Great Meadows National Wildlife Refuge office in Sudbury, and Mass Audubon’s Drumlin Farm in Lincoln.

-Now available: 2012 Junior River Rangers Activity Book and Guide.
-Visit our blog to download the booklet.
+Download the Junior River Rangers Activity Book and Guide.

 The RSC supports stormwater workshops held by the SuAsCo Watershed Community Council for municipal officials in the watershed.
 Getting communities on board now to adopt best stormwater management strategies in their bylaws, municipal housekeeping, erosion prevention requirements, and highway practices is essential to improving water quality.
 For a municipality to take these actions, requires money and commitment.
 The workshops educate municipal officials (staff, Selectmen, etc.) about: how stormwater impacts water quality and water quantity, how it is far more cost-effective to stop pollution before it enters a water body than to clean it up after the fact, resources and examples of best management practices, and status updates on federal and state regulations.